 If you are anything like me, you are a lot better on the offensive side of the ball in Madden than you are on defense.

-I can put up points in a hurry on offense, but the same happens against me on defenses, resulting in some high scoring games.
+I can put up points in a hurry on offense, but the same happens against me on defense, resulting in some high-scoring games.
 This is very frustrating and I wish I could stop offenses consistently, so I could really take my game to the next level.

 The most difficult thing to stop on defense is the short pass game.
 Offenses with the best QBs will cut up your defense with throws underneath between your zone coverages, utilizing slant and drag routes from the playbook to destroy defenses.

 I’m always looking for ways to stop short passes in Madden, and over the years I’ve found a few tried and true methods that I’ll share with you in this guide.

 You don’t have to be an All-Madden-level user defender to utilize these methods.
 If you want to be able to stop the short passing game in Madden 23, be sure to do these 5 things:

 Shading your defense is a pre-snap strategy that gives your CPU-controlled defenders more instructions on how to cover receivers.
 Shading underneath means that your defenders will be anticipating a quick short pass, and will play tight coverage close to the line of scrimmage in order to stop short passes.

 If you don’t shade underneath, your linebackers will automatically play soft coverage, anticipating a longer pass.